-Marin Open Studios Founder & Executive Director
+Marin Open Studios Founder Legacy Advisor

-In 1996 she and Rose transferred MOS to the Marin Art Council (MAC), who ran it for the next 15 years.
-MAC dissolved in 2011 and Carlson spear-headed a steering committee that reorganized the Event.
-Along with a new board, they transformed MOS into a non-profit corporation in 2013 with the support of Peggy Haas, the founding Philanthropist.
+She co-founded MOS with Tim Rose and Philanthropist Peggy Haas in 1993 to create an event that would support artists to build their careers and connect to the Marin community, art patrons, and youth.
+In 1996 she and Rose transferred MOS to the Marin Art Council (MAC), who ran it for the next 15 years under the leadership of Jeannie Bogardus.
+When MAC dissolved in 2011, Carlson spear-headed a steering committee that successfully reorganized.
+Along with Chairman Bob Amos and a new Board, they transformed MOS into a non-profit corporation in 2013 with the support of Peggy Haas, the founding Philanthropist.

 Please Use the Marin Magazine Spotlight Article here: